 We have been here many times but one of the most memorable was a late harvest warm day watching visitors watch Bo Barrett (they had no idea he is the owner) busy supervising some of the crush operations when long time Napa farmer Charlie Wolleson drives onto the crush pad in his spotless antique green flatbed truck carrying loads of plastic t-bins piled high with fruit from the Wolleson Vineyard in Calistoga.

-Charlie is in his mid 80’s now, still sporting a crew-cut,looks like he was cut of a cloth from decades ago and appeared to have the energy of someone far younger.
+Charlie was in his mid 80’s at the time, still sporting a crew-cut, looks like he was cut of a cloth from decades ago and appeared to have the energy of someone far younger.
 His family has been farming the valley since the early 1900’s.

 Should you be in San Francisco you can look Chateau Montelena up at the “urban tasting room” called the Press Club.
 As of the time of this review, only 8 wineries are represented here (4 from Napa), each with their own dedicated tasting counter.
 NOTE: the format of the Press Club has changed since it’s opening – Chateau Montelena is still represented but wineries no longer have dedicated tasting counter space.
 Visit: www.montelena.com